RULES & GUIDELINES

 -

-Unlike the choreographed categories, the freestyle categories are scored using a ranking system only.
+Freestyle categories are scored using a ranking system.
 Couples will be ranked for each song they dance to.

 -